 The only difficult issue posed by literal copying of part of the plaintiff's work is where to draw the line.
 In TCA Television Corp. v.
-McCollum the defendant's play, Hand to God, was a about a shy and repressed man named Jason, who expresses himself through his (possibly demonically possessed) hand puppet Tyrone.145 At one point Jason and Tyrone perform a one-minute excerpt of the famous Abbott and Constello sketch
+McCollum the defendant's play, Hand to God, was a about a shy and repressed man named Jason, who expresses himself through his (possibly demonically possessed) hand puppet Tyrone.
+134 At one point Jason and Tyrone perform a one-minute excerpt of the famous Abbott and Constello sketch "Who's on First" (versions of which run either three or nine minutes),

-144. Compare Arnstein's "A Modern Messiah" to Porter's "Don't Fence Me In" at the Music Copyright Infringement Resource.
+133. Compare Arnstein's "A Modern Messiah" to Porter's "Don't Fence Me In" at the Music Copyright Infringement Resource.
 Subtantially similar?

-145. TCA Television Corp. v.
+134. TCA Television Corp. v.
 McCollum, 151 F. Supp.
 3d 419 (S.D.N.Y.
 2015).